ImtiazVision/Devops/DevOps_Objectives.md

 #### With DevOps:
    - Both development and operations are on the same team.
    - The aims of development and operations are the same.

+#### DevOps Goals

+DevOps aims for stability and speed.
+A DevOps organization's purpose is to reduce **time-to-market(TTM)**. **Time-to-market(TTM)** is the time it takes to bring a product from a development team to a client.
+Time-to-market is the time it takes from coding completion to functioning in production.
+And the quicker the organization can advertise, the better.